-Immigration Bureau “Efforts Toward Human Trafficking Countermeasures” Top Page
+Immigration Services Agency “Efforts Toward Human Trafficking Countermeasures” Top Page

-Here you will find information on efforts toward human trafficking countermeasures at the Immigration Bureau of the Ministry of Justice.
+Here you will find information on efforts toward human trafficking countermeasures at the Immigration Services Agency of the Ministry of Justice.

 What is Human Trafficking?